 Applicants should also be prepared to provide:

 Be prepared to do your interview in English without the help of any friends or family members - be concise and ready to answer questions about your academic future.
-Maintain a positive attitude and if you are denied a visa ask for the reason why so that you can improve for a future interview.
+Maintain a positive attitude.
 It is also important to remember that applying early and providing all of the required documents does not guarantee that you will receive a visa.
 For more specific details, please look at the U.S. Department of State website.